 Charing Cross Station – An original painting by Cathy Read.
 Created in England in 2019.
 The painting is 76cm high by 56 cm wide.
 The painting includes a certificate of authenticity.

-Framing: The painting is currently unframed but can be framed in white with an double mount.- off white and dark grey – (See sample images.)
+Framing: The painting is framed in white with an double mount.- off white and dark grey – (See sample images.)
 The painting is 76cm high x 56cm wide, framed size would be approx 96 high x 76 wide.

 Care: Display under glass.
 Keep painting away from moisture, heat and bright lights or direct sunlight.